-This Environmental, Social and Governance Report (the "ESG Report") summarizes the Group's environmental, social and governance ("ESG") initiatives, plans and performance, and demonstrates its commitment to sustainable development.

-Chaoda Modern Agriculture (Holdings) Limited (the "Company" or "Chaoda") and its subsidiaries (collectively referred to as the "Group" or "we") is adhering to sustainable development in accordance with the ESG management principles, and is committed to effectively and responsibly handling the Group's ESG issues as a core part of its business strategy since the Group believes this is the key to its continued success in the future.
+This Environmental, Social and Governance ("ESG") report (the "Report") summarizes the Group's ESG initiatives, plans and performance, and demonstrates its commitment to sustainable development.
+The Group will continue to adhere to sustainable development in accordance with its ESG management principles, and is committed to effectively and responsibly handling the Group's ESG issues as a core part of its business strategy, enabling its continued success in the future.